 And so we come back to our question about whether the potential profit from your blog will be worth the effort.

 Is the potential profit of a blog worth the effort?

 Ok, so we’ve established that blogging can be profitable.
-But we also know that doesn’t necessarily mean that the profits are worth the effort.
+But we also know that doesn’t necessarily mean the profits are worth the effort.

 The problem is, of course, that you won’t know whether your blog will be profitable before you start it.
 You can make estimates by, for example, researching the profitability of existing blogs in the niche you want to explore.
 But you cannot know in advance whether you’ll achieve the same level of profitability.

 Having said that, brands that prioritise blogging are far more likely to generate a positive return on their investment — 13 times more likely as a matter of fact.
 Indeed 80% of bloggers get results.
 However, only 30% of bloggers report strong results from their blogging efforts.

 So, really, your best bet is to go into blogging with a clear plan and a detailed understanding of what you need to do to produce a successful blog that drives sales.
 And then constantly evaluate whether your efforts are producing a decent profit and investigate how you can improve your results.

 Is blogging still relevant in the 20s?

 Lots of people wonder if blogging is still relevant today.
 And really it all comes down to whether people find value in blogs.
 Given so many people read blogs, you’d think that would be obvious, but there’s always the chance people are reading blog posts in the vain hope of finding what they need.

 Back in 2012, research showed 61% of people in the US had made a purchase because of something they found on a blog.
 So clearly, blogging was highly relevant in 2012.
 But is it still relevant today?